rrooggiieerr/esphome-axaremote/PCB/README.md

 ## Updating the firmware

-The _ESPHome Device Builder_ software will automatically discover the firmware on the PCB and suggest to take controll over the device.
-After taking controll over the device you are able to modify and run your own ESPHome firmware on the PCB.
+The _ESPHome Device Builder_ software will automatically discover the firmware on the PCB and suggest to take control over the device.
+After taking control over the device you are able to modify and run your own ESPHome firmware on the PCB.

 _ESPHome example configuration after taking controll_